nearspacelabs/stac-client-python/StacItem.md

 You can read more details about Assets [here](https://geo-grpc.github.io/api/#epl.protobuf.Asset)

 ### Electo Optical
 Some imagery analysis tools require knowing certain types of electro optical information.
 Here's a printout of the information we've collected with data.
+A summary of Electro Optical values can be found [here](https://geo-grpc.github.io/api/#epl.protobuf.Eo).